ramzan-ali-suzan/data-structure-algorithm/README.md

 ### Linear Data Structure

 Data elements are arranged in a linear order.

-Examples are: array, stack, queue, linked-list etc.

-Applications of linear data structures are mainly in application software development.
+Examples are: array, stack, queue, linked-list etc. Applications of linear data structures are mainly in application software development.
 In a linear data structure, memory is not utilized in an efficient way.

 ### Non-linear Data Structure

 Data elements are attached in hierarchically manner.
 Examples are: trees and graphs.

-Applications of non-linear data structures are in artificial intelligence and image processing.
+Applications of non-linear data structures are mainly in artificial intelligence and image processing.
 In non-linear data structure, memory is utilized in an efficient way.

 ## Algorithm